keymetrics/pmx/README.md

 ## Expose Metrics: Measure anything

-Keymetrics allows you to expose any metrics from you code to the Keymetrics Dashboard, in realtime.
-These metrics takes place in the main Keymetrics Dashboard page under the Custom Metrics section.
+PMX allows you to expose any metrics from you code to the PM2 monit command or the Keymetrics Dashboard, in realtime and over time.

-4 helpers are available:
+4 measurement are available:

 - **Simple metrics**: Values that can be read instantly
     - eg. Monitor variable value